americano-diana/americano-diana.github.io/_pages/about.md

   - /about.html
 ---

 Starting this blog to keep a collection of my projects in Machine Learning & Neuroscience - as well as other interesting topics.
-But first, an intro.

 # About Me

 I have a background in Psychology from the Universidad de Guadalajara in Mexico, where I did 3 specializations in Neuropsychology, Social Psychology and Special Educational Needs.

-I am interested in the neuro-, social- and psychological research of mental health, as well as applying mathematical and computational approaches to research.
+I am interested in the neuro-, social- and psychological research of mental health, as well as applying mathematical and computational approaches to neurocognitive research.

 I did 1 year of studies in mathematics & physics before I began the master's in Cognitive Neurosciences.
 During my studies in Germany I gained experience working as a student and research assistant in various institutions, including Max Planck Institute of Human Development, Freie Universität, Humboldt Universität and a consultant company.